 If appropriate, if the Council has to remove and dispose of any equipment or materials from a property, the tenant or leaseholder will be recharged for any costs incurred.

-Further works carried out by the Council to rectify problems caused by tenants or leaseholder improvements will also be recharged.
+Further works carried out by the Council to rectify problems caused by alterations or improvements carried out by a tenant or leaseholder will also be recharged.

 Compensation for tenants' improvements